 Early Education Centers

-CDCLA operates the employer-sponsored child care centers at the LAC + USC Medical Center, the Olive View-UCLA Medical Center, LA County Department of Public Works and at the CalTrans building in downtown Los Angeles.
+CDCLA operates the employer-sponsored child care centers at the LAC + USC Medical Center, the Olive View-UCLA Medical Center, the LA County Department of Public Works, the Van Nuys Civic Center and the CalTrans building in downtown Los Angeles.

 We also provide child care services for low-income working families through funding from the California Department of Education.